scrapy/scrapy/docs/index.rst

 :doc:`versioning`
     Understand Scrapy versioning and API stability.

-:doc:`license`
+:doc:`licenses`
-    Read licenses of Scrapy software and artwork.
+    Read the licenses of the Scrapy software and artwork.

+:doc:`trademarks`
+    Learn the terms of use of the Scrapy trademarks.